-Powered by .id - the population experts for Cumberland City Council
+Powered by .id (informed decisions) for Cumberland City Council

 The Cumberland Council is located in Sydney’s western suburbs, around 25km from the CBD.
 It was formed in 2016 via a merger of the former councils of Holroyd, Parramatta (part) and Auburn (part).
 It occupies a strategic position in the Sydney metropolitan area, located adjacent to the City of Parramatta, and has good transport links (road and rail) to the CBD.